AdobeDocs/experience-manager-cloud-service.ja-JP/help/assets/dynamic-media/panoramic-images.md

 For the Panoramic Image viewer to work properly within AEM, you must synchronize the Panoramic Image viewer presets with Dynamic Media Classic (Scene7) and Dynamic Media Classic (Scene7)-specific metadata so the viewer presets get updated in the JCR.
 To accomplish this, configure Dynamic Media Classic (Scene7) in the following manner:

-1. [Log into your instance of Dynamic Media Classic (Scene7)](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html) for each company account.
+1. Open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account.

 1. Near the upper-right corner of the page, click **[!UICONTROL Setup > Application Setup > Publish Setup > Image Server]**.
 1. On the Image Server Publish page, from the **[!UICONTROL Publish Context]** drop-down menu near the top, select **[!UICONTROL Image Serving]**.